Manchester City star leaves England camp in Germany due to 'pressing family matter'

-Euro 2024: Phil Foden leaves England camp in Germany due to 'pressing family matter'
+Euro 2024: Phil Foden leaves England camp in Germany to welcome third child with partner Rebecca Cooke

 The Manchester City star played last night as the team secured a 0-0 draw with Slovenia, after starting three of England’s group-stage matches in Germany as Gareth Southgate’s side advanced by finishing top of Group C.